zerojay/RetroPie-Extra-unstable/README.md

 ##### libretrocores
 - [ ] - lr-craft.sh - libretro-based Minecraft clone - Does not work on Pi due to missing OpenGLES2 support.
 Would require a version of RetroArch compiled against OpenGL.
 Not happening.
+- [ ] - lr-sameboy.sh - Gameboy/Gameboy Color emulator for libretro - Something about how RetroPie-Setup compiles causes this to fail and I'm unsure why.
+Might be too heavy for Raspberry Pi 3 but seems fine on ODROID XU4.

 ##### Ports
 - [ ] - abuse.sh - Classic action game - Appears to have some stability issues as well as problems with sound/audio dropping out.
 Does not full screen properly yet.